Purchase Order Financing vs. Invoice Factoring: What’s the Difference?

 PO financing is ideal for businesses that need working capital to purchase supplies and materials for a project.
 If you qualify, PO financing will give you the funds you need to buy the supplies that are required to complete a job.

 As you search for small business loans, it’s a good idea to work with an inside financial expert who can cut through the red tape and help you find the best loan for your business, quickly.
-Whether it’s purchase order financing or invoice factoring.
-SMB Compass’ funding experts specialize in helping small business owners like you succeed by providing you with a “just right” financing solution.
+Whether it’s purchase order financing or invoice factoring, you can know more about these options if you talk to a financial expert.
+They can offer advice and suggest which financing option is best for your business.
+You can also benefit a lot from consulting since you’ll be able to learn more about business loans and how you can use it to grow your business.